lumiq-quantum/litecone-studio/A2A_AGENT_INTERFACE.md

 ## Overview

-The A2A protocol is a simple, synchronous HTTP-based interface that allows agents to receive task requests and return results.
+The A2A protocol uses JSON-RPC 2.0, a stateless, lightweight remote procedure call (RPC) protocol.
+This provides a standardized, synchronous HTTP-based interface that allows agents to receive task requests and return results.
 All agents must implement this interface to be compatible with the orchestration platform.

 ## Protocol Requirements